-I am grateful for the many benefactors, donors and friends of Mundelein Seminary who sustain our mission to form a new generation of holy parish priests.
-Without your support, the seminary would simply not exist.
+We are forming priests to meet the challenges of a changing culture, and I am so grateful to all those who sustain our mission.
 I am especially grateful to those of you who have already contributed to our Blessings Begin Here initiative and are bringing us closer to our $50,000 matching grant goal.
 I know the Lord is inspiring people to generosity, and I am humbled that our supporters recognize the importance of forming priests for the future of the Church, even in a year when finances are tight for so many.

 Father John Kartje